GitJoe1/Joe-Brady-HashiCorp-Assignment/terraform-getting-started.md

-# Getting Started with Terraform
+# Getting Started with Terraform Job Aid

 Terraform is a popular tool for building, changing, and versioning infrastructure, a paradigm commonly known as infrastructure as code (IaC).